How Long Do Washing Machines Take To Wash Clothes?

 Babies’ clothes and everyday fabrics like bedding and linens can benefit from the Baby Clothes Wash.

-This program uses hot water (typically around 60°C to 90°C) to thoroughly disinfect the garments.
+This program uses hot water, with the average temperature typically ranging from 60°C to 90°C, to thoroughly disinfect the garments.

 You can expect a Baby Clothes Wash cycle to last for about 1 to 2 hours.